-Getting Started with Redis Enterprise Pack using Docker on Linux
+Getting Started with Redis Enterprise Software using Docker on Linux

-To get started with a single Redis Enterprise Pack container on Linux, follow these four steps:
+To get started with a single Redis Enterprise Software container on Linux, follow these four steps:

 - Step 1: Run the container